Secondary Mastery Specialist Programme

 Year 1: The emphasis will be on the lead teacher developing her/his knowledge, understanding and skills of teaching for mastery.

-Year 2: Participants will continue to develop their own classroom practices but with a significant emphasis on developing the knowledge, skills and understanding of all members of the department and exploring, developing and implementing department-wide approaches, structures and systems which support teaching for mastery.
+Year 2: Participants will continue to develop their own classroom practices, but with a significant emphasis on developing the knowledge, skills and understanding of all members of their department.
+Alongside this they will explore, develop and implement department-wide approaches, structures and systems which support teaching for mastery.
+They will participate in sessions leading to accreditation as a Professional Development Lead.
+Alongside this, Specialists will receive three half-days of bespoke support from our hub’s secondary team.

 The benefits for schools that apply to be part of the programme include: